1 Changing the size of MySQL buffers

 7 Why so many open tables?

-, you'll see something like this:
+When you runmysqladmin status, you'll see something like this:

 Uptime: 426 Running threads: 1 Questions: 11082 Reloads: 1 Open tables: 12This can be somewhat perplexing if you only have 6 tables.